nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 ### Abstract

 This RFC describes authorizing users and or systems in the Nuts network using the [OAuth 2.0 framework](https://oauth.net/2/).
-OAuth 2.0 is a widely accepted authorization framwork well known from e.g. "sign-in with Google".
+OAuth 2.0 is a widely accepted authorization framework well known from e.g. "sign-in with Google".
 The framework is highly customizable and accepts many _Grant types_.
-The most used OAuth grant types require clients to be registred up front with the authorization server, tokens to be transfered in advance and do not support zero-knowledge-proofs.
-In order to use OAuth in a the Nuts network we must choose and configure the appropriate grant type.
-This RFC describes how to identify a system or a user with a custom JWT and than retrieve an access token which than can be used as bearer token for authorization at the resource server.
+The most used OAuth grant types require clients to be registered up front with the authorization server, tokens to be transfered in advance and do not support zero-knowledge-proofs.
+In order to use OAuth in the Nuts network we must choose and configure the appropriate grant type.
+This RFC describes how to identify a system or a user with a custom JWT and then retrieve an access token which than can be used as bearer token for authorization at the resource server.

 ### Status of document